kevinsuttits21/zbcparking_full/README.md

 # ZBCparking

-Some items may be missing, I only uploaded the stuff that were on my computer.
+Some items are missing, I only uploaded the stuff that were on my computer.
 The rest stayed on the server, such as some code files, pgAdmin query commands and scripts.